 What is in this leaflet

-It does not contain all the information available on CIPROFLOXACIN Alphapharm.
-It does NOT take the place of talking to your doctor or your pharmacist.
+This leaflet answers some common questions about CIPROFLOXACIN ALPHAPHARM.
+It does not contain all the available information.
+It does not take the place of talking to your doctor or your pharmacist.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.